raspberrypilearning/flappy-astronaut/worksheet.md

 		return False
 	```

-1. This function can be called inside the `draw_column` to see if the game needs to be ended or not.
+1. This function can be called inside the `draw_column` to see whether or not the game needs to be ended.

 	```python
 	def draw_column():